William Tolbert: Foreign policy

 Abandoning Tubman's strong pro-West foreign policy, Tolbert adopted one which focused on promoting Liberia's political independence.
 To this end, he established diplomatic relations with the Soviet Union, China, Cuba, and several other Eastern Bloc countries, thus adopting a more nonaligned posture.

+Sometime in 1974, Tolbert accepted aid from the Soviet Union for the first time.
+While he was president (1971–1980) Liberia's relations with the United States strained because of the establishment of diplomatic relations with the Soviets and Eastern Bloc.
+Tolbert's official state visit to the USA took place in 1976.

-Tolbert severed Liberia's ties with Israel during the Yom Kippur War in October 1973 and spoke in favor of recognising national rights of the Palestinian people.
+Tolbert severed Liberia's ties with Israel during the Yom Kippur War in October 1973 and spoke in favor of recognizing national rights of the Palestinian people.
 However, Tolbert supported the United States on the Vietnam War, as had his predecessor, William Tubman.
 Tolbert was chairman of the Organisation of African Unity from July 1979 until he was killed in April 1980.

 Economy

-Throughout the 1970s, the world price of rubber was depressed, putting pressure on the Liberian economy.
+Throughout the 1970s, the world price of rubber was low, putting pressure on the Liberian economy.
 Tolbert brought a new approach to the Liberian government's relations with foreign companies.
-Companies such as Firestone, which had operated for years without being audited by the government, were audited, and forced to pay millions of dollars in back taxes.
+Companies like Firestone, which had operated for years without being audited by the government, were audited and forced to pay millions of dollars in back taxes.
 Old concession agreements were renegotiated, and new concession agreements were negotiated with an emphasis on accountability of the private sector to the Liberian government.

 In May 1975, Liberia became a signatory to the treaty that established the Economic Community of West African States (ECOWAS) in order to create a common market in West Africa and promote regional economic integration and stability in 15 West African countries, with the intention that it would mirror the success of the European Common Market.

 By the late 1970s, Tolbert became increasingly open to overtures of economic assistance from Libya and Cuba.

-The Libyans were on the verge of starting work on a low-cost housing project in Monrovia when the project was halted by the 1980 coup d'état.
+He advocated for "Humanistic Capitalism" as an economic development model for his country.
+Tolbert described his form of "Humanistic Capitalism" as a combination of free enterprise, the traditional altruistic way of life in Africa, and Christian morals and values, the latter two components defining "Humanism".
+He declared in his annual address to parliament in January 1977: "Humanistic Capitalism has as its primary concern and central interest the individual person whose value, worth and dignity must be considered supreme, and should never be exploited in any manner, but rather ever respected and protected."
+He admonished the Americo-Liberian elite, urging them to invest part of their wealth and profits in projects to help raise the standard of living for the impoverished masses of Liberia.
+By creating a larger entrepreneurial middle class, the country would become less dependent on foreign investors, and Liberia would achieve some sort of self-reliance.